L-Hunter/convo/README.md

 Welcome!

 This app is built using NextJS, Prisma, NodeJS, and SQLite.
-It requires NodeJS version 14.13.1 or greater.
+It requires Node version 14.13.1 or greater.

 ## Installation